lkwagner/autogenv2/README.md

 # Examples

-`make_plan.py` will make a sample plan with h2 and n2, and `run_plan.py` will run any plan.
+`make_plan.py` will make a sample plan, and `run_plan.py` will run any plan and report on the results.

 # To Do/ideas
-Anyone who uses autogen is welcome to comment here.

 To Do:
- * QWalk runs.
+ * QWalk runs of LINEAR, DMC, and POSTPROCESS
  * Make it use a queuing system/run parallel.
  * Export to database format.
  * Bundling.